 Joule Africa has entered into a partnership with the Government of the Republic of Cameroon to develop the extensive hydroelectric power potential on the Katsina Ala River in the North West Region of the country.
 The area around the Katsina Ala River is among the least developed in the country.
 However, the region’s mountainous topography and significant river network makes it well suited to hydropower development.

-The full feasibility studies, starting in early 2019, will include topographical surveys, geotechnical investigation works, preliminary engineering design and a full internationally-compliant environmental and social impact assessment.
+Joule Africa has now completed the first stage of feasibility studies and is undertaking a full internationally-compliant environmental and social impact assessment.
 In 2017, a 20% equity stake was sold to a Chinese partner, WIETC, who are assisting with elements of these studies.